wolfy-j/goffli/README.md

 > Feel free to suggest your own snippet for the list.

 # Snippet related operations
-To get list of all available snippets run
+To get list of all available snippets

 ```
 goffli list